 The Annual Debt Report (Appendix A) provides details on the current and projected debt of the City.
-Due to strong financial practices, such as the City's Financial Policies Framework, planned and sustainable debt issuances continue to be maintained.
-The City uses a conservative approach in issuing debt and will continue to reserve debt mainly for large capital projects, such as the Stadium, Wastewater Treatment Plant (WWTP), and the Buffalo Pound Water Treatment Plant Electrical Upgrade Project.
-The City's consistent and strong credit rating of AA+ with a positive outlook, reflects a strong commitment by the City to prudent fiscal planning through positive budgetary performance as well as strong financial management.
+Due to strong financial practices, such as the Debt Management Policy, planned and sustainable debt issuances continue to be maintained.
+The City uses a conservative approach in issuing debt and will continue to reserve debt mainly for large capital projects.
+The City's consistent and strong credit rating of AAA reflects a strong commitment by the City to prudent fiscal planning through positive budgetary performance as well as strong financial management.